UGURSELIMOZEN/UGURSELIMOZEN/README.md

 also using the power of complex SQL queries with the RDBMS and APIs (SQL Server, PostgreSQL, SQLAlchemy, IBM DB2 and etc.)

-• Improving currently myself with BigQuery, Python Streamlit, Tableau and Cloud Technologies to develop interactive web apps.
+• Improving currently myself with BigQuery, Python Streamlit  and Cloud Technologies suc Heroku  , Azure and GCP to develop interactive web apps.

 • I am currently looking  for a new job opportunities about data analytics domain an ambitious company which